Achievable logoAchievable logo

 dxdy=f(x)⋅g(y)

-If you can’t rewrite it as a product of a function of x and a function of y, then separation of variables won’t apply.
+If the equation can’t be rewritten as a product of a function of x and a function of y, then separation of variables won’t apply.

 Find the particular solution to the differential equation